gwmorris/devops/README.md

 # devops
 General DevOps-related scripts.

 -- Hygieia: Ansible playbook to setup C1 Hygieia.
-To-Do: Collectors
+See README in playbook and role